Jeddy939/Grader/README.md

 - `master_prompt.txt` – prompt template and rubric for the main grader.
 - `draft_feedback_prompt.txt` – prompt for draft feedback.
 - `feedback_review_prompt.txt` – prompt used to check the AI feedback against the student's submission.
+- `grade_review_prompt.txt` – prompt used to double-check the fairness of the final grade.
 - `grading_process.log` and `draft_grading_process.log` – example log files created by the scripts.
 - `venv/` – Python virtual environment containing all dependencies (committed for portability).